-The Rome Foundation in partnership with LogicNets®, producers of intelligent decision-support automation platforms, have developed the Rome IV Interactive Clinical Decision Toolkit, released at DDW in May 2017.
+The Rome Foundation in partnership with LogicNets®, producers of intelligent decision-support automation platforms, have developed the GI Genius (Rome IV) Interactive Clinical Decision Toolkit, released at DDW in May 2017.
 This intelligent software system addresses the sophistication and complexity of FGID diagnosis and treatment by providing an online resource to assist practitioners in achieving optimal clinical outcomes.
 It offers a powerful online and interactive approach for accessing the combination of the Rome IV Diagnostic Algorithms and the Rome IV Multidimensional Clinical Profile for FGIDs (MDCP).

 Dr. Douglas Drossman discusses the key features of the Toolkit.